What Is the Noble Eightfold Path? (And How to Actually Practice It)

 Right Mindfulness: Awareness of the Present Moment

 Right Mindfulness is a term that has become very popular in recent years.
-From psychotherapy to corporate management, from school education to sports training, everyone is talking about "mindfulness."
-But the meaning of Right Mindfulness in Buddhism is much deeper than these secular applications.
+Psychologists use it to treat anxiety and depression.
+Corporations teach it to reduce burnout.
+Athletes use it for peak performance.
+But the meaning of Right Mindfulness in Buddhism goes deeper than these secular applications, and understanding that depth can make the secular practices more effective.

 The word "mindfulness" (Sati in Pali) means "to remember" or "awareness."
 Right Mindfulness is correct awareness, a clear knowing of the current state of body and mind.

 Our minds are rarely in the present moment.
-It is either recalling the past, imagining the future, or thinking wildly; it just refuses to settle in the here and now.
-This state of absent-mindedness makes us miss many real experiences in life and also gives afflictions a chance to arise.
+They're either replaying the past, rehearsing the future, or wandering aimlessly.
+This absent-mindedness makes us miss real experiences and gives reactive patterns a chance to run on autopilot.

 The practice of Right Mindfulness is to bring the mind back to the present.
-Knowing that you are eating when eating, knowing that you are walking when walking, knowing that you are breathing when breathing.
-This sounds simple, but when you do it, you find that the mind always runs away.
+Knowing that you're eating when eating.
+Knowing that you're walking when walking.
+Knowing that you're breathing when breathing.
+This sounds simple, but try it for five minutes and you'll discover how often the mind escapes.

 Right Concentration: Unification of the Mind